vinay10480/laravel-saml2/README.md

 ```
 You can check that metadata if you actually navigate to 'http://laravel_url/saml2/metadata'

+Make sure ConfigServiceProvider is properly injecting the correct singleSignOnService url setting for the IDP.

 ### Authentication Guard

 This library supports usage of Laravel's built-in authentication guards.